 She pulled back, her skin sticky from sweat, and looked disparagingly down at her clothes.
-"I think I'm going to have to shower before getting those blood samples," she groused, plucking at her shredded bra.
+"I think I have to shower before getting those blood samples," she groused, plucking at her shredded bra.

 "I hope that's an invitation."

 "Do you really not want to get anything accomplished today?"